And How To Get Lucid Recollection

 - It is usually very hard to tell if the dreams you dreamt happened in the order you recalled them.
 Generally you should write them in the order you remember them, or in a random order.
 If you dream that you told somebody about a previous dream that happened the same night, then that previous dream probably came before the other one (though the “previous dream” could have been a false memory)

-To add answers or comments about this page please use my contact form.
+To ask questions, add answers, or comments about this page please use my contact form.
 Please start the conversation with the heading [About Remembering Dreams].